South Dakota lawmakers summon key figures for Noem inquiry

 People are also reading…

-Both sides have limited their comments about the matter, in part because the settlement agreement bars them from disparaging each other.

-Noem has dismissed concerns about the episode by saying she never requested special treatment for her daughter.
+Noem has dismissed concerns about the episode by saying she never requested special treatment for her daughter and casting her actions as an effort to “cut the red tape” to address a shortage of appraisers certified by the state.
 She also has said the initial report on the meeting from The Associated Press was a political attack.

+Republican lawmakers on the committee said they would start with questions about why there was a shortage of appraisers under Bren's leadership.

+“Secretary Hultman is prepared to talk about how South Dakota has made positive changes to the Appraiser Certification Program,” said Dawn Dovre, a spokeswoman for the Department of Labor and Regulation.

 Noem, 49, has generated speculation that she might run for president in 2024 because she formed a federal political action committee, has been assisting campaigns across the country and has attended many of the same events as other potential GOP hopefuls.